List of Courses

 PHI 104 History of Philosophy: Early Modern (3 credits)

-An introductory course in which students will critically examine the problems of philosophy which were addressed by the major philosophical movements of 17th- and 18th-Century Europe.
+An introductory course in which students will critically examine the problems of philosophy that were addressed by the major philosophical movements of 17th- and 18th-century Europe.
 Emphasis will be placed on issues in metaphysics and epistemology.
-Representative readings will be selected from among the works of Descartes, Malebranche, Leibniz, Spinoza, Bacon, Locke, Berkeley, Hume, Reid, and Kant.
+Representative readings will be selected from among the works of Descartes, Malebranche, Leibniz, Spinoza, Bacon, Locke, Berkeley, Hume, Reid and Kant.
+No Prerequisite.

 PHI 105 Nineteenth Century Philosophy (3 credits)